LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Let's start with a "stupid" thing
 ---------------------

-You can see the header, but the following is not the stupid bit.
-We will also be using this later, but we need some sort of function to get some sort of probabilistic interpretation of our parameters.
-For that we will mimic how I generated the data, we'll investigate the probability that one could generate the data for the given input parameters.
+You can see the header, but the following is not the stupid bit (we will also be using this later).
+We need some sort of function to get a probabilistic interpretation of our parameters.
+For that we will mimic how I generated the data, particularly the probability that one could generate the data for a given set of input parameters.

 _Through Maths_